Contents:

 Was the content produced well, or does it appear sloppy or hastily produced?

 It’s about quality, not quantity.
-This doesn’t mean the page has to look wonderful (take Google’s own aesthetically bland AI blog) but it does mean it has to adhere to everything we’ve discussed already regards expertise, and it has to be well laid out, in an easy to read format.
+This doesn’t mean the page has to look wonderful (take Google’s own aesthetically bland AI blog), but it does mean it has to adhere to everything we’ve discussed already regards expertise, and it has to be well laid out, in an easy-to-read format.

 Is the content mass-produced by or outsourced to a large number of creators, or spread across a large network of sites, so that individual pages or sites don’t get as much attention or care?